thibaultDumortier/rust_moc_gui/README.md

 # Rust_moc_gui

 ## Goal
-The goal of this project is to create a GUI in Rust using [egui]("https://crates.io/crates/egui") (more precisely [eframe]("https://crates.io/crates/eframe")) to make different operations on MOCs easily.
-This project also enables a user to create MOCs and view information about the MOC on an easy to use UI.
+The goal of this project is to create a GUI in Rust using [egui]("https://crates.io/crates/egui") (more precisely [eframe]("https://crates.io/crates/eframe")) to make different operations on MOCs easier.
+This project also enables a user to create MOCs and view information about the MOC on a user-friendly UI.

 ## Features
 - [X] The user can launch an operation on a MOC.